 Petticoat Junction was one of the first casualties of the purge.
 After seven seasons, the ladies of The Shady Rest Hotel got the boot and were replaced by a completely different show, The Mary Tyler Moore Show.

 After Mary Tyler Moore debuted with a bang, CBS was inspired to cut even more of its rural shows and upgrade to more variety shows.
-Green Acres came next, followed by one of the biggest losses of the purge, The Beverly Hillbillies.
+Rural sitcom Green Acres was axed next, followed by one of the biggest losses of the purge, The Beverly Hillbillies.
 At one point, the Clampetts were the most popular family on the network, but CBS didn't care.
-The network gave them the axe after nine beloved seasons.
+The network cancelled them after nine beloved seasons.

 Some of the other affected shows included The Red Skelton Show, Hee Haw, Bonanza, Gunsmoke, Hogan's Heroes, Family Affair and The Andy Griffith Show spinoffs Mayberry R.F.D. and Gomer Pyle, U.S.M.C.
 Old school variety shows were also cut, including The Jackie Gleason Show and The Ed Sullivan Show.
 Gunsmoke and Bonanza had been two prime time hits as well, but they weren't the only westerns affected.
 The Wild West got lumped into the undesirable category of "rural" (in the mind of network execs) and The Virginian and The High Chaparral were also cut from NBC.